 Yes, investing in a mutual fund for 10-15 years to meet your child’s future needs is a prudent decision.
-Equity mutual funds usually provide a better return than fixed-income investments such as PPF, NSC or Sukanya Samriddhi Scheme (SSS).
+Equity mutual funds usually provide a better return than fixed-income investments such as PPF, NSC, or the Sukanya Samriddhi Scheme (SSS).

 These mutual funds have historically provided a 12-15% annual return.
 They will help you create a larger corpus to meet your child’s future needs.
 You should invest in it if you are comfortable taking higher risks than fixed-income investments.

-FAQ #2: Can you Invest in National Savings Certificate (NSC) to Secure your Child’s Future?
+FAQ #2: Can you Invest in a National Savings Certificate (NSC) to Secure your Child’s Future?